CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 In line ``12`` we get access to C++ steppable object and store it in it a class variable ``self.custom_attr_steppable_cpp``.
 In case you are wondering where ``getCustomCellAttributeSteppable()`` comes from, look into ``CompuCell3D\DeveloperZone\pyinterface\CompuCellExtraModules\CompuCellExtraModules.i``.
-This SWIG wrapper file declares this function and it returns C++ steppabe object.
+This SWIG wrapper file declares this function and it returns C++ steppable object.
 This function is generated automatically by Twedit++:

 .. code-block:: c++